-The “StrohMödeli” is mainly made of olive oil from southern Italy, but I added two ingredients which link my showering soap to the straw industry: wheat germ oil and rye flour.
+The “StrawMödeli” is mainly made of olive oil from southern Italy, but I added two ingredients which link my showering soap to the straw industry: wheat germ oil and rye flour.
 The rye gives the StrohMödeli it’s color with tiny little specks in it.
-The Wheat germ oil is highly exclusive due to it coming from CO2-extraction.
+The wheat germ oil is highly exclusive because it’s extracted with CO2 (in contrary to hexan, which is highly poisenous).
 Very expensive stuff…. but absolutely wonderful for the skin.

-This DuschMödeli is predestinated for refined noses and sensitive skin.
+This shower soap is predestinated for refined noses and sensitive skin.

 Citrussy with a fine, woody untertone